 Passively aggressive people shy away from asking for help directly.
 Instead, they wordlessly show others how bad they feel so that they will take over a task or perform a favor.
 They complain loudly and hope that their counterpart will then give them the help they want.
 For this, they pull out all the stops to arouse sympathy.
 Keyword: subtle emotional blackmail.

 Whether the other person is comfortable with taking on the task or fulfilling the favor is secondary to the passive aggressive person.
 If the desired offer of help is not made despite emotional blackmail, the passive aggressive person becomes extremely angry.

 People who are passive aggressive see themselves as a misunderstood lone wolf who is burdened with unreasonable demands.
 In order not to be exposed to too high demands, they talk themselves down.
 The attempt to convince others through performance is not even considered.

 Instead, they want to project the image of an overworked person to those around them, overworked Maintain people to whom more consideration should be given.
 If tasks actually fail because of the negative attitude, passive aggressive people feel confirmed in their incompetence.
 Here a vicious circle closes.

-Boycotting and manipulation are clearly signs of a passive aggressive personality.
-If these people do not see the point of a task or simply do not feel like doing a certain activity, they leave it alone.
+Boycott and Manipulation are clearly signs of a passive aggressive personality.
+If these people see no point in a task or simply have no desire for a certain activity, they leave it alone.
 To the outside world, the deliberate omission is presented as an oversight.

 Example in professional life: The passive aggressive person is assigned a task that he considers useless.
 Instead of going into an exchange about the usefulness, he intentionally misses the deadline.